Analysts project big increase to Social Security payments in 2023 — but there might be a downside

 That means the average monthly retiree benefit, which is currently $1,668, will increase by about $175, according to The Senior Citizens League, an advocacy group that released the projection Wednesday.

 Mary Johnson, an analyst for the non-partisan organization, said those figures could be slightly higher if inflation runs “hot” in the coming months — with a possible cost-of-living increase of 11.4%.
-If inflation cools, the 2023 increase may only be 9.8%, according to her projections.
+According to her projections, if inflation cools, the 2023 increase may only be 9.8%.

 Johnson bases her calculations on the Consumer Price Index for Urban Wage Earners and Clerical Workers, the same way the Social Security Administration determines cost-of-living adjustments.